samsonafo/cars_software/README.md

 ##### data_scrap_c45.ipynb
 This file scraps data from the cars45 website. copy the webpage of the car, you want to scrap into cell 3.
 Keep copying the link and run only cell 3 and 4.
 Be careful not to run cell 2, this will re-initialize the dataframe.

+##### data_scrap_cheki.ipynb
+This file scraps data from the cheki website. copy the webpage of the car, you want to scrap into cell 3.
+Keep copying the link and run only cell 3 and 4.
+Be careful not to run cell 2, this will re-initialize the dataframe.
+Happy Scraping.